 The President and Chief Executive Officer's compensation is determined by the Human Resources Committee and approved by the Board.
 Factors considered by the Human Resources Committee in this determination include the size and complexity of the Corporation's operations, the role the President and Chief Executive Officer is expected to play in the performance of the Corporation, peer executive compensation arrangements in other financial services retail companies similar to the Corporation which are of comparable size to the Corporation and an evaluation of the performance of the Corporation, in light of the prevailing economic climate at that time.
-The Human Resources Committee targets the overall annual compensation of the Corporation's President and Chief Executive Officer to be at approximately the 75th percentile of the overall annual compensation of the chief executive officers of the Corporation's major Canadian retail and alternative financial services competitors, and around the 50th percentile of the overall annual compensation of the Corporation's major North American merchandise leasing business competitors.
+The Human Resources Committee targets the overall annual compensation of the Corporation's President and Chief Executive Officer to be at approximately the 50th percentile of the design of overall annual compensation of the chief executive officers of the Corporation's major relevant financial services competitors but expects that pay for performance of the organization should meet or exceed the 75th percentile of the same competitive set.
 The benchmarking criteria and process are as set out above.